Drummss/InfloTechTest/README.md

 ### UserManagement.Data
 This project was refactored to use a real database, features migrations, and I implemented an async EntityRepository pattern.
 This can be extended further to include a UnitOfWork pattern.
-About one of the tasks I didn't manage to get to - to add logging for user actions, this would be a great way to log actions that are intended to create changes within the database.
+For one of the tasks I didn't manage to get to - to add logging for user actions, this would be a great way to log actions that are intended to create changes within the database.

 ### TDLR (might have missed some changes);
 - New API service for managing users.